 As you nail down your budget later in the process, solicit competitive bids from vendors, but be sure to balance a low bid against reputation, skills and experience.
 Most important: Get everything in writing, read the fine print and make sure you understand the fine print.

-Step 5: Choose a theme
+Step 5: Choose an internal corporate event theme

 The key is to choose well, with your event goals, company brand and workplace culture in mind.
 A rebranding effort or product launch will have an obvious theme, and you won’t want to detract from that theme with unrelated décor.
 For a training session or strategic meeting, a fun theme may help to lighten the mood.
-If you are choosing a party theme for an employee celebration, an Internet search will help you to discover the latest trends and fresh interpretations.
+If you are choosing a party theme for an employee celebration, an internet search will help you to discover the latest trends and fresh interpretations.

 Step 6: Save the date

-The right date and time will help to encourage a good turnout for a non-mandatory event and lessen any grumbling from attendees of a mandatory event.
+The right date and time will help encourage a good turnout for a non-mandatory event and lessen any grumbling from attendees of a mandatory event.
 Here are some guidelines:

-- Consider whether the event goals would be better achieved during the workday or outside of normal work hours.
+- Consider whether the event goals would be better achieved during the workday or outside of regular work hours.
 Remember that childcare needs and other personal obligations may discourage attendance at an off-hours event.

 - Set a date with the planning timeline in mind (see Step 7).
 Can you realistically plan the event in three months?
 Six months?
 Do you need a full year or more?
-A short lead time can doom your event from the start: speakers, vendors and venues may already be booked; potential attendees may have other plans; a key planning task may slip through the cracks.
+A short lead-time can doom your event from the start: speakers, vendors and venues may already be booked; potential attendees may have other plans; a key planning task may slip through the cracks.